 - Growth in confidence, communication, and team work skills through a nurturing community, led by inspiring and caring staff.

 - Development of creativity and problem solving skills through many fun, engaging, and challenging activities.

 Activities are designed with our mission in mind, and may include archery, arts and crafts, board and field games, camp songs, creek stomping, farm animal care, fort building, gardening, horseback riding, nature journal, nature study, kayaking (new!) puppetry, SEAN: science, engineering, art, and math, skits, River of Words art contest and more!
 Actives will vary daily; and offerings may vary from session to session based on camper interest.
 All campers will have the opportunity to spend one morning with the horses, learning about how to care for them and of course a riding lesson in the arena!
 Additional Beginning Group Riding Lessons are available in the mornings and evening for an additional fee.
-Please see the“Activities” tab for more information on our programs, or you may down load our 2017 Program Guide.
+Please see the“Activities” tab for more information on our programs, or you may down load our 2017 Program Guide (coming soon!)